Steve Kinney

 Run verify_shelf_page for username “alice” and report the result.
 If ok is false, diagnose why.

-The agent should call the tool, get back structured output, and act on it.
+The agent calls the tool, gets back the structured output, and acts on it.

 The public shelf route targeted by `verify_shelf_page`